 The stepwell cover can be extended to cover the stepwell area and increase usable floor space in the front of the coach while the entrance door is not in use.

-Step Cover shown in extended position
+Step Cover (shown in extended position) -Typical View

-Press and hold the Step Cover switch on the passenger sidewall arm panel.
+Press and hold the Step Cover switch on the passenger sidewall armrest.
 Release when the step has extended or retracted fully.